dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

 **Armor Piercing** (Melee weapons, ranged weapons, quivers) Ignores the first 40 points of armor of any enemy struck.

+**Barbed** (weapons)
+Deals the player 4 damage each time they attack with it.
+The weapon's base damage is increased by 20%.

+**Burning** (weapons)
+When equipped, this weapon functions as a light source.
+It deals bonus fire damage to anything it hits.
+If thrown, it will light fires on burnable terrain.

 **Camoflaged** (Body Armor, headgear)
 Grants a hide bonus.

+**Contemptuous** (Armor, shields)
+When the player is struck by an attack, deals 15 irreducible to the attacker.
+Works on melee, ranged attacks, and spells.

 **Deflecting** (Armor, shields)
 If an attack would deal the bearer less than 15 damage, negate that damage.